t-koester/Epic-Planer/README.md

 # Epic Planner

+**Currently Abandoned**
+Tis was a nice project to learn but i kinda lost the point to fisnish it.
+I Learned new things in Backend Logic & Data Management but im now going to move on to new projects.

 **What's the Point?**
 - Small project to learn PHP, HTML, JS, and CSS better.
 - Maybe help my studying.